ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 - There are no hidden configuration files in this package.
 - Other Components can be included and operated anywhere within CQ5 or in isolation (e.g. portal).

 **Component hierarchies** determine how components share information with one another.
+There are 3 types of Component Hierarchies,
+1. Resource Type Hierarchy :
+2. Container Hierarchy :
+3. Include Hierarchy :

 We may use **website design** to provide a consistent appearance and feel across all pages.